CtrlK

 Conciseness

-The content is mostly efficient but includes some unnecessary elements like the supported chains table (block times, native tokens) and price tier details that could be in a reference file.
-The overview section restates what the commands already demonstrate.
+The content is mostly efficient with concrete commands, but includes some unnecessary information like the supported chains table, price tiers table, and block time details that Claude could infer or that don't directly aid task execution.
+The overview section restates what the description already covers.

 2 / 3